PreparedAlready.com

 Overview

 Emergency Management charged with analyzing and reducing risks to hazards, providing planning and direction before/during/after emergencies, and coordinating resources and information.
-To learn more, watch the video below.
-This short video was produced by The Regional Catastrophic Planning Team for New York, New Jersey, Connecticut and Pennsylvania, and offers a great overview on the field of emergency management.

 The Phases of Emergency Management